Since 2017

 Step 6

-7. Add LARGE pieces of onion + cilantro stems to broth.
-Salt broth — but not to final desired level yet.
+7. Add the large pieces of onion and the cilantro stems to the broth.
+Salt the broth, but not all the way to the final level yet.

 Step 7